 Although it is possible to get through the course just by borrowing from the Library, you may want to have some books of your own.

-eBooks are more up-to-date, are easier to search and you can bookmark pages on whichever device you use them on.
+E-books are accessible through most internet-enabled devices as soon as you join the University, so you may want to see what's available before buying any textbooks.
+E-books are more up-to-date and easier to search, and you can bookmark pages on whichever device you use them on.
 It is best to look at what is available via the Library before making any purchases.

 Students in the years above you often sell their old textbooks.
 Although these books may be one or two editions old, the content should be very similar, and they will be much cheaper than in the shops.

 The Library also runs a Textbook Rescue scheme where students donate their old textbooks for new students to have for free.
 These books are available during Welcome week.

 Our students' advice is to not buy textbooks before starting the medical programme, but to go to the library instead and try some different texts to see which work for you before you buy.